Democratic National Convention: Dems to focus on Trump's global leadership deficit for Day 2

 The Democrats' speaking schedule Tuesday night was diverse, yet hardly as diverse ideologically as the convention's opening night, which featured self-described democratic socialist, Vermont Sen. Bernie Sanders, and a handful of former Republican leaders, including former Ohio Gov. John Kasich.

 Clinton, Carter and Kerry, among the Democrats' most prominent leaders of past decades, represent the establishment wing of their party.
-New York Rep. Alexandria Ocasio-Cortez, a progressive firebrand, is scheduled to appear for just one minute.
+Progressive New York Rep. Alexandria Ocasio-Cortez is to appear for just one minute.
 Voters will also hear from Sally Yates, the former acting attorney general who resisted Trump's order to block Muslim immigrants from entering the United States but isn't viewed as a liberal activist.

+The schedule also features "rising stars" of the party, more than a dozen Democrats in their 20s, 30s and 40s.
+The younger faces include former Georgia state Rep. Stacey Abrams, Rep. Conor Lamb., D-Pa., the president of the Navajo Nation Jonathan Nez, and Michigan state Rep. Mari Manoogian.

 With no live audiences, convention organizers have been forced to get creative in their quest to generate interest and enthusiasm.